johtela/vscode-modaledit/README.md

 experience ModalEdit provides incremental search commands that mimic Vim's corresponding operations.

+> There are lot of new parameters in the `search` command that were added in
+> version 2.0.
+Specifically, `typeAfter...` and `typeBefore...` arguments might
+> seem odd at first glance.
+Please see the [change log](CHANGELOG.html) to
+> understand the rationale why they are needed.

 #### `modaledit.search`

 Starts incremental search.
 The cursor is changed to indicate that editor is in